wp-plugins/xili-language/readme.txt

 = Does xiligroup provide free themes ? =

-No yet, but a lot of well designed themes like fusion or Arclite are very easily adaptable.
-Only, a child theme of **twentyten** is shipped here for [demo](http://multilingual.wpmu.xilione.com/300/episode-2-creation-of-a-multilingual-website-with-xili-language/).
+Yes, example child themes of official themes like Twenty Twelve or Twenty Thirteen - see list above in previous question.

 = Is poEdit mandatory to edit .po and to build .mo file ? = [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) avoids to use poEdit to update .mo files with contents of terms of your database (categories, ...)

 = What about plugin admin settings UI localization ? =

 It is simple, if you have translated the settings UI of plugin in your mother language, you send us a message through the contact form that contains the link to your site where you have add the .po and .mo files.
 Don't forget to fill the header of the .po file with your name and email.
-If all is ok, the files will be added to the xili-language wp plugins repository.
+If all is ok, the files will be added to the xili-language WP plugins repository.
 Because I am not able to verify the content, you remain responsible of your translation.

-= What about languages with 2 letters WPLANG as in wp-config.php like japanese ? =

-Before version 1.8.8, it was necessary to change wp-config.php like japanese and set **WPLANG** to ISO : from *ja* to **ja_JA**.
-Now with 1.8.8, the trilogy is updated, it is not necessary.
-So very easy for a japanese to transform his site in a multilingual site by adding other language files.
-For other mother languages, just add the japanese (ja.mo) inside languages sub-folder ot the theme [kept here](http://ja.wordpress.org/).

 = What about bookmarks and sub-selection according current language of displayed loop ? =